Baker McKenzie: Current size and structure

+As of 2025, Baker McKenzie employs 4,595 attorneys at 71 offices in 45 countries.
+It is one of the largest law firms by revenue and the largest US-based law firm by head count.

-Baker McKenzie is organized as a Swiss Verein with regional profit pools and their related tax, accounting, and partner compensation systems remaining separate, while strategy, branding, information technology and other functions are shared between the constituent partnerships.
-Baker McKenzie is the only Verein that used to be a single partnership, while all of the other Vereins were created by firms merging.
+Baker McKenzie is still organized as a Swiss verein with regional profit pools and their related tax, accounting, and partner compensation systems remaining separate, while strategy, branding, information technology and other functions are shared between the constituent partnerships.
+Baker McKenzie is the only verein that used to be a single partnership, while all of the other vereins were created by firms merging.

 Notable matters and transactions

 In 2006, Baker McKenzie wrote the amicus brief of the Council of Parent Attorneys & Advocates (COPAA) in support of the petition for a Writ of Certiorari in Winkelman v.
 Parma City School District, and later, COPAA's amicus brief on the merits.
 It argued that parents have the right to represent themselves in court to enforce their IDEA rights and protect their children's access to free appropriate public education.
 This led to a unanimous Supreme Court decision in June 2007 granting parents the right to proceed without counsel on behalf of children with disabilities.

 In December 2009, Baker McKenzie won a landmark tax case against the U.S. Internal Revenue Service for Symantec Corporation.
 The IRS had claimed that the Veritas Software Corporation, which Symantec had subsequently acquired in 2005, owed over $1 billion in back taxes, penalties, and interest as a result of Veritas' non-U.S. operations.
 Symantec took the case to the U.S. Tax Court where Baker & McKenzie argued that the IRS position was arbitrary, capricious, and unreasonable.
 In an opinion by Judge Maurice Foley, the court decided in favor of Symantec.

 Baker McKenzie represented Microsoft in Microsoft Corporation v.
 Internal Revenue Service.

-In 2012, Baker McKenzie helped overturn Paul Chambers' conviction under the Communications Act of 2003 (the Twitter Joke Trial) for tweeting a "message of a menacing character."
-Chambers, an accountant, had tweeted a "silly joke" about "blowing up the Robin Hood airport in South Yorkshire."
-The team advising on his appeal was led by Preiskel & Co's David Allen Green, John Cooper QC of 25 Bedford Row, and Sarah Przybylska of 2 Hare Court.
+In 2012, Baker McKenzie assisted in the overturning of accountant Paul Chambers' conviction in Twitter Joke Trial, prosecuted under the Communications Act of 2003, for a tweet.
 The Baker McKenzie team, which acted on the case pro bono from 2010, included partners Harry Small, Tom Cassels and Ben Allgrove.

-In 2016, Baker McKenzie represented Facebook Inc. in its dispute with the IRS over the value of assets the company transferred to its Irish holding company.
+In 2016, Baker McKenzie represented Facebook Inc, in its dispute with the IRS over the value of assets that the company had transferred to its Irish holding company.
 Lawyers with the U.S. Department of Justice asked for a court order forcing Facebook to provide information to the IRS related to agreements between the company and the holding company, Facebook Ireland Holdings.